History of pizza: Innovation

 Pizza Margherita is topped with modest amounts of tomato sauce, mozzarella, and fresh basil.
 It is widely attributed to baker Raffaele Esposito, who worked at the restaurant "Pietro... e basta così" ('Pietro... and that's enough'), established in 1880 and remaining in business as Pizzeria Brandi.
 Although recent research casts doubt on this legend, the tale holds that, in 1889, he baked three different pizzas for the visit of King Umberto I and Queen Margherita of Savoy.
 The Queen's favorite was a pizza evoking the colors of the Italian flag—green (basil leaves), white (mozzarella), and red (tomatoes).
 According to the tale, this combination was named pizza Margherita in her honor.
 Although those were the most preferred, there are many variations of pizzas today.

 Associazione Verace Pizza Napoletana ('True Neapolitan Pizza Association'), which was founded in 1984, has set the very specific rules that must be followed for an authentic Neapolitan pizza.
 These include that the pizza must be baked in a wood-fired, domed oven; the base must be hand-kneaded and must not be rolled with a pin or prepared by any mechanical means (i pizzaioli—'the pizza makers'—make the pizza by rolling it with their fingers) and that the pizza must not exceed 35 centimetres in diameter or be more than one-third of a centimetre thick at the centre.
-The association also selects pizzerias globally to produce and spread the verace pizza napoletana philosophy and method.
+The association also selects pizzerias globally to produce and spread the Associazione Verace Pizza Napoletana philosophy and method.

 There are many famous pizzerias in Naples where these traditional pizzas can be found, such as Da Michele, Port'Alba, Brandi, Di Matteo, Sorbillo, Trianon, and Umberto.
 Most of them are in the ancient historical center of Naples.
 These pizzerias follow even stricter standards than the specified rules.
 For example, using only San Marzano tomatoes grown on the slopes of Mount Vesuvius and drizzling the olive oil and adding tomato topping in only a clockwise direction.

 The pizza bases in Naples are soft and pliable.
 In Rome, they prefer a thin and crispy base.
 Another popular form of pizza in Italy is pizza al taglio, which is pizza baked in rectangular trays with a wide variety of toppings and sold by weight.

 In December 2009, the pizza napoletana was granted Protected Designation of Origin (PDO) status by the European Union.

 In 2012, the world's largest pizza was made in Los Angeles.
 It measured 1261.65 square meters in area.

 In December 2017, the pizza napoletana was inscribed on the UNESCO Intangible Cultural Heritage Lists.